Annunciation Seminary, Bailu: Reconstruction

 According to Gao Wei, reconstruction of the building commenced in 2009 and was completed in 2016.
 The process was impeded by the loss of the original design and blueprints from the French.
 Despite this setback, the restored complex retains a similar exterior appearance, structure, and floor plan to the original design, though different materials were used.
 The four sides were rebuilt in steel-concrete composite structures.

 The chapel was rebuilt differently than it was first built.
 It was reconstructed with a steel roof but without the original crosses.
 The stained glass was replaced with PVC, and the rib vaults were replaced with cloister vaults.
 The decorative element on the ceiling was also not restored, and the top of the chapel towers was redesigned.

 However, during the reconstruction, the part of the chapel buried in the 1934 mudslide was cleaned and excavated.
 It is then preserved and incorporated as a part of the restored chapel.

 According to Aurore Staiger, Tang Ming, the grandson of a priest who once served at the seminary, discovered many artifacts related to the seminary, including the altar which had been stolen and sold multiple times.
 As of 2016, Tang Ming was working for Pengzhou's heritage protection services, and he stored the collected artifacts in a room in the restored site.

 As of 2019, it remains unclear what purpose the rebuilt seminary complex will serve in the future.
-Gao Wei suggested that the complex could be turned into a cultural and recreational center, a philanthropic educational center, a historical museum, or return to its religious purposes.
+Gao Wei suggested that the complex could be turned into a cultural and recreational center, a philanthropic educational center, a historical museum, or it could continue to serve religious purposes.